jobroche/InSpy/README.md

 -----

 ```
-InSpy - A LinkedIn enumeration tool by Jonathan Broche (@g0jhonny)
+InSpy - A LinkedIn enumeration tool by Jonathan Broche (@jonathanbroche)

 positional arguments:
   company               Company name to use for tasks.